traefik/traefik/docs/content/https/acme.md

 You can read more about this retrieval mechanism in the following section: [ACME Domain Definition](#domain-definition).

+!!! warning "Defining an [ACME challenge type](#the-different-acme-challenges) is a requirement for a certificate resolver to be functional."

 !!! important "Defining a certificates resolver does not result in all routers automatically using it.
 Each router that is supposed to use the resolver must [reference](../routing/routers/index.md#certresolver) it."

 ??? note "Configuration Reference"